jain640/Arth_Assignment/README.md

 The command reuses the same `ReminderService` used by the REST endpoints, keeping the reminder logic centralized.

 ## Django admin
-The Django admin (`/admin/`) exposes Vendor and ServiceContract models with helpful list filters and search fields, making it easy to inspect or seed data manually.
+The Django admin (`/admin/`) exposes Vendor and ServiceContract models with helpful list filters and search fields, plus:

+- **Run reminder email dispatch now** action on the ServiceContract changelist to execute the `run_contract_reminders` workflow without touching the CLI.
+- **Email credentials** section to add/edit SMTP connection details and enable/disable which credential set should be used when sending reminders.

 ## Testing & checks
 Once dependencies are installed, run the usual Django checks/migrations: